Before applying for an exchange program, please review the following requirements:

 Dates and Deadlines

-Students must apply for the Study Abroad program through the Academic Relations Coordinator office.
+Students must apply for the Study Abroad program through the Academic Relations and Student Exchange Office.

-- During the month of February, the Academic Relations Coordinator will send confirmation whether a student is eligible for studies in a university abroad.
+- During the month of January, the Student Exchange Coordinator will send confirmation whether a student is eligible for studies at a university abroad.

-- The Academic Relations Coordinator will send the nomination to the Host University according to its deadlines.
+- The Student Exchange Coordinator will send the nomination to the Host University according to its deadlines.
 Generally speaking, application for winter semester occurs during spring, and vice versa.
-After the nomination is done by the Academic Relations Coordinator, the application is done by the students and they are responsible to meet the requirements and deadlines.
+After the nomination is done by the Student Exchange Coordinator, the application is done by the students and they are responsible to meet the requirements and deadlines.

-- The Host University will send confirmation of acceptance to Academic Relations Coordinator and/or to the student directly, according to its own procedures.
+- The Host University will send confirmation of acceptance to Student Exchange Coordinator and/or to the student directly, according to its own procedures.

 Fees and Charges